Martin Ssempa: Influence

-Ssempa's international influence has been exhibited through his work with a branch of the U.S. Agency for International Development, the President's Emergency Plan for AIDS Relief (PEPFAR).
+Ssempa's international influence has been exhibited through his work with a branch of the U.S. Agency for International Development, the President's Emergency Plan for AIDS Relief (PEPFAR), which provided him with at least $90,000 in funds.
 Because of his involvement in light of the anti-gay bill he backs in his own country, PEPFAR has been labelled by gay and lesbian support groups as promoting homophobia.

 In addition to his anti-gay agenda, Ssempa has co-authored Uganda's 2004 "Abstinence and Being Faithful" AIDS policy; this policy is a revision of the previous "ABC Program" – Abstinence, Being Faithful, and Condom Usage.
 As well, he is a special representative of the Task Force on AIDS of Ugandan First Lady Janet Museveni.
 He has testified before the United States Congress on the HIV/AIDS epidemic in Africa.

+Ssempa is opposed to abortion.
+He cited his mother's refusal to terminate her pregnancy, despite repeated threats by Ssempa's biological father and his family, as they did not want her to give birth to a mixed race child.

+Ssempa has stated his belief that the absence of a father in black families contributes to juvenile delinquency, maintaining that single mothers "can’t raise kids appropriately" as they "usually shower [their children] with lots of love".

 In the past, Ssempa was associated with Rick Warren and Saddleback Church's HIV/AIDS Initiative.
-During this time period, he served as keynote speaker at Warren's Disturbing Voices AIDS conference; Warren has since distanced himself from Ssempa and completely severed ties with him in 2007.
+Between 2005 and 2006, Ssempa often appeared alongside Warren and his wife during the service at Warren's megachurch.
+During this time period, he served as keynote speaker at Warren's Disturbing Voices AIDS conference.
+Warren has since distanced himself from Ssempa and completely severed ties with him in 2007.